ekeilty17/ekeilty17.github.io/_posts/billiards-series/2024-03-24-the-basic-physics-of-billiards.md

 ## Conclusion

-In this post, I fully analyzed the $1\text{D}$ motion of a cue ball striking an object ball.
-I believe this analysis provides a good foundation for understanding the behavior of billiard balls, with concepts that easily extrapolate to more complicated situations.
-And if nothing else, this was a nice application of Newtonian mechanics.
+In this post, I analyzed the $1\text{D}$ motion of a cue ball striking an object ball.
+I think it's astounding that just two balls hitting each other can be so complicated.

+I believe this analysis provides a good foundation for understanding the behavior of billiard balls, with concepts that extrapolate to the 2D case and other more complicated situations.
+If nothing else, this was a nice application of classic Newtonian mechanics.

 <!-- ## Equations